 While injuries are naturally everyone’s first concern following a crash, property damages can weigh heavily on your mind, as well.
 Your car plays a key role in your everyday life.
 You use it to go to work, run errands, and manage your family life.
 You need to have your vehicle to ensure you can get where you need to go when you need to get there.

 It’s only normal to have many questions and concerns about your car after a collision.

 Parting ways with your automobile after an accident can be a difficult experience.
 For starters, did you get all of your stuff out of it before it was towed away?
-Then there’s the mystery of whether it will be “totaled” or not.
-How do they come to that decision, anyway?
+There’s also the mystery of whether it will be “totaled” or not.
+How is that decision made?

 For a free legal consultation, call 800-537-8185

 Sounds Pretty Final, But don’t Give Up on Your Ride Yet

 Sometimes it’s worth it to keep your car, even if it’s been deemed a total loss.
 For instance, say you are rear-ended in your lightly used older car that’s in excellent condition, paid for, and has extremely low mileage.
 It’s reliable, insurance is low, and you don’t have a car note.
 The value of this car is in how much money it saves you every month and is not fully reflected in its “value on paper” or actual cash value.

 The damage is fixable and has not made the car unsafe, but because the repair costs are more than the insurance company will pay in relation to the car’s value, they dump it on the “total loss” pile.